hildjj/package-extract/README.md

                            ["version"])

 Options:
-  -d, --double             use double quotes
+  -c, --commonJS           create a commonJS file instead of ESM -d, --double             use double quotes
   -i, --indent <number>    number of spaces to indent. -1 for tab.
 0 for no
                            newlines. (default: 2)